FlorianKn/MovCap_Pub/README.md

 To get license code, username and password login to https://wearnotch.com/login/?next=/developers/ and navigate to dashboard.
 Hit details and press Licenses button to get a license code and Credentials for username and password.
 ### How it works
+To classify movements *frozen_har.pb* can be used like shown above.
+The distance between a recognized gesture and a reference gesture is computed with the dynamic time warping algorithm.
 ![notch_tutorial](data/fig/notch_tutorial.gif)
+## Credits